Two of five BTO projects affected by Greatearth liquidation completed

 The two completed projects are a block of 230 units in Senja Ridges, completed by Teambuild Engineering & Construction, and two blocks with a total of 552 units in Senja Heights by Newcon Builders.

-The completion date of Senja Ridges had been postponed from the fourth quarter of 2021 to this quarter and work was finished in January, HDB said.
+The completion date of Senja Ridges had been postponed from the fourth quarter of last year to this quarter and work was finished last month, HDB said.

-The two blocks in Senja Heights had been slated to be finished in the fourth quarter of last year and the first quarter of this year, but completion was each pushed back by a quarter.
+The two blocks in Senja Heights had been slated to be finished in the fourth quarter of last year and the first quarter of this year, but completion of each was pushed back by a quarter.

-HDB said on Sunday that the replacement contractors have been able to meet their deadlines, or even finish the flats earlier, due to efforts that have allowed them to hit the ground running and acquire much-needed supplies and workers.
+HDB said yesterday that the replacement contractors have been able to meet their deadlines or even finished the flats earlier, due to efforts that have allowed them to hit the ground running and acquire much-needed supplies and workers.

-After Greatearth went bust last year, HDB provided new contractors with a list of Greatearth's sub-contractors and material supplies so that they could work out arrangements to keep changes to a minimum.
+After Greatearth went bust last year, HDB provided the new contractors with a list of Greatearth's sub-contractors and material suppliers so that they could work out arrangements to keep changes to a minimum.

-In both Senja projects, most sub-contractors and suppliers were retained, HDB said, with the continuity enabling work to resume much more smoothly.
+In both Senja projects in Bukit Panjang, most sub-contractors and suppliers were retained, HDB said, with the continuity enabling work to resume much more smoothly.

 HDB also worked with partner agencies to bring in more workers, accelerating progress by up to three weeks.

-Some inspections, such as those for light installation, were conducted virtually, where a worker on-site would take HDB's engineers around the premises through a video call, although HDB reiterated that comprehensive physical inspections were still done to make sure workmanship standards were met.
+Some inspections, such as those for light installation, were done virtually, where a worker on site would take HDB's engineers around the premises through a video call.
+HDB reiterated that comprehensive physical inspections were still done to make sure workmanship standards were met.

-The three remaining projects are the 257 units of Sky Vista@ Bukit Batok, with Welltech Construction as the contractor, to be completed in the fourth quarter of the year; 1,246 units of Marsiling Grove (with CES Engineering & Construction) in the first quarter of next year; and 697 units of West Coast Parkview (with Newcon) in the third quarter of next year.
+For the three remaining projects, the 257 units of Sky Vista@Bukit Batok, with Welltech Construction as the contractor, are to be completed by the fourth quarter of the year; the 1,246 units of Marsiling Grove (built by CES Engineering & Construction) are to be completed by the first quarter of next year; and the 697 units of West Coast Parkview (by Newcon) are to be done by the third quarter of next year.

 "I would like to thank our flat buyers for their patience and understanding.
 The remaining three projects are currently progressing well, with structural works and even some architectural works already in progress."